cweltonsmith/Markdown-Example/README.md

 3. Thrust
 4. Drag

 In steady unaccelearted level flight lift equals weight and thrust equals drag.
-In normal flying if lift becomes greater than weight then the aircraft will become airborne.
+If thrust becomes greater than drag the aircraft will begin moving and gain speed.
+When moving if lift becomes greater than weight then the aircraft will rise and become airborne.